 Hi there!
 I'm Subhankar

-I'm a Computer Science Ph.D. candidate at the University of Minnesota, Twin Cities.
+I am a Computer Science Ph.D. candidate at the University of Minnesota, Twin Cities.

 I am advised by Professor Shashi Shekhar and am a member of the Spatial Computing Research Group.
 I also work with Professor Aneesh Subramanian.

-I am a Graduate Assistant at iHARP, where we aim to reduce uncertainty in geospatial forecasting using Generative and Multimodal AI.
+I am a Graduate Assistant at iHARP, where we aim to reduce uncertainty in geospatial forecasting using generative and multimodal AI.

 Upcoming Events